Why Do We Say Women Nag but Men Request?

 In general, there’s very little academic research on the topic of nagging.
 I did a brief review of online columns to supplement this one source I found in the literature and found an illuminating piece called “How to stop nagging” in the Women’s Health section of WebMD.
 Right off the bat, women are told here to recognize that they don’t know how to communicate their needs (the androcentric bias).
 If they only knew how to communicate their needs, the argument goes, they wouldn’t need to “whine and nag.”
 Quoting from a popular advice columnist, the article asserts that "Women need to learn how to properly communicate their needs, and it begins with calmly stating what was said or done and how you felt about it."

 - Most importantly, recognize the role of socialization in language and communication.
 Language is more than grammar and semantics; it also reflects the society in which it evolves.
-There’s no reason to think that one type of communication is “better” than another, but instead social dynamics are reflected in the dynamics of even the subtlest forms of language usage.
+There’s no reason to think that one type of communication is “better” than another.
+Social dynamics are reflected in the dynamics of even the subtlest forms of language usage.

 - Along these lines, don’t get angry if your guy calls you a nag.
 He’s been shaped through socialization to believe in this stereotypic image.
 The first time this happens, it may be a particularly rude awakening, especially if you believe that he’s truly egalitarian.
 However, he’s come to this relationship through many experiences that may even unconsciously lead him to call you by this name.

 - Refuse to let it affect your self-esteem.
-Being called a nag is never easy to take, and can cause you to question and doubt yourself.
-If there’s something you want done, and it’s not getting done (and the request is reasonable), don’t let the threat of being called a nag prevent you from asking for it and at the same time.
+Being called a nag is never easy to take and can cause you to question and doubt yourself.
+If there’s something you want done, and it’s not getting done (and the request is reasonable), don’t let the threat of being called a nag prevent you from asking for it.

 - Use the experience as an opportunity to compare perspectives.
 The next time this happens, try to have a candid discussion with your partner.
 What combination of what you were asking for and what your partner is willing to do produced the accusation of nagging?
 Without getting into the blame game, try to sort out the contributions that you each made to the situation.
 Perhaps you’re both stressed, maybe he really would rather not do what you want him to, or maybe you didn’t choose the best way or time to make your request.
 In either case, getting it out there will help keep the situation from escalating.